ASIM-SAMI/W10D01-HW-python/README.md

 # Learning Python

-You've learned Ruby, C, C++, JavaScript and SQL.
+You've learned JavaScript.
 Getting started with a totally new language doesn't have to be hard.
 The biggest key is to practice doing something that you *already know* in the context of the new language.
 This is called a *transfer task*.
 The more languages and computer science concepts you learn, the easier new ones become to pick up and its mostly syntax, quirks and language-specific tools that become the tricky part.

 Now, your task is to *teach yourself* a bit of Python.
 The goal here isn't to become a Python master, but to explore and learn a bit about a new language.